GACJ/ComplibHelp/docs/methods/overview.md

 # Method pages

-Complib acts as a method collection, and has dedicated pages for all officially named methods in the Central Council's Method Library.
-Methods within this library are regularly updated, and new methods automatically added, in order to keep the collection up to date.
+Complib acts as a method collection, and has dedicated pages for all methods in its [libraries](../concepts.md/#the-libraries), including every method officially named and rung.
+The official `CCCBR` library is regularly updated and newly named methods automatically added in order to keep the collection up to date.

-When a method is added, Complib automatically classifies it and derives its various properties.
+When a new method is added to any of its libraries, Complib classifies it and derives its various properties.
 It then creates a page for the method where all relevant information can be viewed.
 For example, the method page for [Bristol Surprise Major](https://complib.org/method/19048/) looks something like this:

 ![Bristol Surprise Major](../img/method_sample_page.png)

 The method's **name** is displayed at the top.
-If this name has changed since the method was first rung, all previous name(s) will be displayed underneath the current name.
+If this name has changed since the method was first rung, the previous name(s) will be displayed underneath the current name if they are known.

 ## Toolbar